 - 1. Read 4-H & FFA General Rules. - 2.
 Members enrolled in the STEM projects will be sent exhibit guidelines (Kansas 4-H State Fair rules) along with fair pre-entry information. - 3.
 Exhibitor may enter up to three exhibits per class. - 4.
 A 4-H Stem Exhibit Information Form (available at the Extension Office) must be completed and glued to a 10" x 13" envelope.
 Plans (or a photocopy) must be placed inside the envelope.
 This includes original designs.
 If a kit has been modified structurally, notations need to be given indicating the changes made. - A. Rockets lost at the shoot-off must bring base and plans to fair check-in to receive premiums. - 5.
-Members may enter one educational display, notebook, or poster. - A. Educational Displays are not to exceed 4' high x 3' wide x 2' deep.
+Members may enter one educational display, notebook, or poster. - A. Educational Displays are not to exceed 4' high x 3' wide x 2' deep. - B. Posters are limited to a commercial 3' x 4' trifold display board.

-Rocket made from kit.
+Class 3601 Rocket made from kit.
 Include plans.
+Class 3602 Rocket Novice Kit - Assembled, not constructed (Snap together)